Search

 Are you a social cannibal?

 Some people enjoy bad news about others.
-They savor morsels of gossip and slander.
+They savor bits of gossip and slander.
 You might want to keep your distance from them.
-They’re the kind of people who give you a feeling that they’d like to hear a little … Continue reading
+Continue reading

 3 Comments